AdelinBalan36/twitter/README.md

 It is a multiclient application with TCPsockets.
 The communication is made with the help of an json class

-To memorize the datas of aplication we are using a database from SQLite.
+To memorize the datas of aplication we are using a database from SQLite ( wich most of the code is implemented in C )

 Functions of app: